tobias2022/git-practice-01/README.md

 # git-practice-01
-This is main branch
+This is main
+This is dev-1
-This is branch 2
+This is dev-2